Kyle Seager hits milestone as Mariners can just hold on against Mike Trout

 Right-hander Taylor Williams, who had been one of the Mariners’ better relievers this season, didn’t pitch like it.
 He gave up a single to Jo Adell and hit Max Stassi with a pitch to start the inning.
 He came back to retire David Fletcher.
 When Williams tossed a wild pitch to put runners on second and third and leave first base open, it seemed like a walk to Trout would be coming.

+“You have to look at the game and the score of the game,” Servais said.
+“And I said after he hit that homer, we’ve seen him do that a lot where ee’re up in games against them, four or five runs and you’re saying, ‘ah, we’re still up if he hits a home run, and sure enough, he hits a homer.”

-Instead, Williams went after Trout and even appeared to have him struck out with an elevated fastball on a 2-2 pitch.
+Instead, Williams went after Trout and even appeared to have him struck out with a fastball at the top of the strikezone on a 2-2 pitch.
 But home plate umpire Cory Blaser called it a ball.
 And, of course, Trout hit the next pitch into the upper deck of left for a three-run homer to make it 7-6.

+“He was really rushing,” Servais said. ” Executing the pitch, (Williams) had room for error.
+It just got too much of the plate.
+Probably him, like you said, struck out on the pitch before.”

 Veteran right-hander Carl Edwards Jr. made the one-run lead hold up, working a 1-2-3 ninth inning for his first save of the season.